namark/neogol/README.md

 ## Use instructions
 ### Overview
-Mouse - draw living cells.
+Mouse - draw living cells.<br />
-Enter/Return - toggle life at ~60 generation per second.
+Enter/Return - toggle life at ~60 generation per second.<br />
-Right Arrow - step forward one generation.
+Right Arrow - step forward one generation.<br />
-Left Arrow - step backward one generation.
+Left Arrow - step backward one generation.<br />
-+ - zoom in
+\+ - zoom in<br />
-- - zoom out
+\- - zoom out<br />
+Shift+R - start/stop recording, when recording is stopped, it'll take some time to render it to a file, frames being played back at the rate of video encoding<br />

 ### Special secret dangerous command line parameters
-None so far
+Positional:
+1. filename for recording, required to enable the recording functionality

 ## Build instructions
 Below are build instructions for GNU systems (including cygwin on Windows), primarily using `make`.
 If that does not suit your needs it should not be hard to set this project up with your favorite build system/IDE.
 See the dependencies in the next section. <br />